jhmejia/new/README.md

-# John Henry New Template
+# John Henry New Portfolio
-This template is a minimal form of the [Particle Jekyll Template](https://github.com/nrandecker/particle).
+To be found at https://jhmejia.com/PortfolioNew